How to Get Around London: A Guide to the London Public Transport System

 The most well known, and most used London public transport is the London Underground, also known as “the Tube.”
 It is the oldest underground transportation network in the world, first opening in 1863, and carries over one billion passengers a year.
 The system is vast, with over 250 miles of track and over 200 stations.

-Taking a cab is a great way to get around as a group so you can split the fare and see more of the city aboveground.
+Taking a cab is a best way to get around London as a group so you can split the fare and see more of the city aboveground.

 2. Black Cabs